For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at email@example.com

 Christopher is an Australian programmer who lives in the Tasmanian city of Hobart.
 He currently works as an Android developer, which means his day job involves more Java than he would like.
 He is strongly interested in developing the Australian and International Python communities: he is director of linux.conf.au 2017, a past convenor of PyCon Australia, a board member of Linux Australia, and has been a fellow of the Python Software Foundation since 2013.

 In his spare time, he enjoys presenting on Mobile development at Open Source conferences, and presenting on Open Source development at Mobile conferences.
 He has also been known to write things, as is working on an Android design and development book with O’Reilly.

-Jon Manning is the co-founder of Secret Lab, an independent game development studio based in Hobart, Tasmania, Australia.
-He’s worked on apps of all sorts, ranging from iPad games for children to instant messaging clients.
-Jon is a mobile development guru, and frequently finds himself gesticulating wildly in front of classes full of eager-to-learn developers.
-He’s written lots of books for O’Reilly Media (and previously Wiley), and recently released Swift Development with Cocoa.
+Jon Manning is the cofounder of Secret Lab, an independent game development studio based in Hobart, Tasmania, Australia.
+Jon has worked on apps of all sorts, ranging from iPad games for children to instant messaging clients.
+He is a mobile development guru and frequently finds himself gesticulating wildly in front of classes full of eager-to-learn developers.
+Jon has written many books for O’Reilly Media (and previously Wiley), including the recently released Swift Development with Cocoa.
 He’s currently working on books on Android design, game development with Unity, and the Apple Watch.